jnk0le/simple-crt/RA8D1_cursed/README.md

 - to debug NVIC registers use `Generic_V8M.svd` file (extracted form https://github.com/ARM-software/CMSIS_5/issues/844#issuecomment-1217164658)

 - openocd (at least current cfg script) can't clear hardfult/lockup (pc = 0xeffffffe) when loading new application.
 In such case you need to power cycle the chip.

+- Enabling D cache breaks program control flow (e.g. one printf executed 3x, with some garbage 3rd time, then hardfault)